Sunday, September 30, 2018

-Growing & Eating Food Crops in 18C Maryland
+Just can't eat Tobacco - Problems Growing Food Crops in 18C Maryland

-Most Maryland farmers, however, did not own slaves, even if they aspired to do so one day.
-Some farmers were too old, some too young, & some too unlucky to reach a position where they could undertake the economic gamble slaves represented.
-Still others, like the Quakers who moved from Pennsylvania to the Eastern Shore, rejected slavery on moral grounds.
+Most Maryland farmers, however, did not own slaves...the Quakers who moved from Pennsylvania to the Eastern Shore, rejected slavery on moral grounds.
 But for the German & Scots-Irish farmers who came to the Monocacy Valley in the 1740s, slave labor simply did not meet the most pressing need.
-Plowing & harrowing fields for small grains, growing & hackling flax, pruning orchard trees, making brandy, & keeping livestock fat & healthy enough to sell required more skill than the extensive menial labor slaves typically performed.
-And, as the countryside became more settled, problems with growing things grew more challenging.
+Plowing & harrowing fields for small grains, growing & hackling flax, pruning orchard trees, making brandy, & keeping livestock fat & healthy enough to sell required more specialized skills than the menial labor slaves typically performed.
+And, as the countryside became more settled, problems with growing food grew more challenging.

-In the 18C, crop epidemics & livestock epizootics, or widespread diseases, emerged for the first time in Maryland, not just from the responsible pathogens appearing for the first time but because farmers had created an agricultural landscape significant enough to be vulnerable to contagious diseases.
-As the state's population increased from over 300,000 in 1790, to more than 400,000 in 1820.
+In the 18C, crop epidemics & livestock epizootics, or widespread diseases, emerged for the first time in Maryland, not just from the responsible pathogens appearing for the first time but because farmers had created an agricultural landscape significant enough to be vulnerable to the spread of contagious diseases.
+At the same time, there were more Marylanders to feed, as the state's population increased from over 300,000 in 1790, to more than 400,000 in 1820.

 Posted by Barbara Wells Sarudy at 4:00 AM